Contributed By Arnold & Porter

 Details of specific tariff duties and measures that apply to particular goods in the UK are contained in the Integrated Tariff of the UK.
 An importer or exporter is responsible for the correct tariff classification of goods.
 His Majesty's Revenue and Customs (HMRC) has developed an online trade tariff tool to assist in product classification.

-Under the EU–UK Trade and Co-operation Agreement, there are no tariffs or quotas on trade in medicinal products and medical devices between the EU and the UK, and mutual recognition of GMP inspections and certificates.
-The UK has also entered into a free trade agreement with Japan, which provides for mutual recognition of drug-safety testing and inspections before export.
-The UK has also signed a free trade deal with Norway, Iceland and Liechtenstein, and remains a member of the World Trade Organization.
+Under the EU–UK Trade and Co-operation Agreement, and the UK’s free trade deal with Norway, Iceland and Liechtenstein, there are no tariffs or quotas on trade in medicinal products and medical devices between the UK and the EU and EEA countries, and mutual recognition of GMP inspections and certificates.
+The UK has also entered into an economic partnership agreement with Japan, which provides for mutual recognition of drug-safety testing and inspections before export.
+The UK has entered into free trade agreements with Australia and New Zealand (which provide for no tariffs or quotas on trade in most medicinal products and medical devices, as well as mutual recognition of conformity assessment of medical devices).
+It remains a member of the World Trade Organization.

 Statutory controls on pharmaceutical pricing are set out in the National Health Service Act 2006 and subordinate legislation.

-The 2019 voluntary scheme for branded medicines pricing and access (VPAS) is a voluntary agreement negotiated between the DHSC and the ABPI, which controls the prices of branded medicinal products by:
+The 2019 voluntary scheme for branded medicines pricing and access (VPAS) came to an end on 31 December 2023.
+This has been replaced by the Voluntary Scheme for Branded Medicines Pricing and Access (VPAG), a non-contractual agreement, negotiated between DHSC, NHS England and the ABPI, which controls the prices of branded medicinal products by:

 The VPAS is an agreement which is not binding under the law of contract; however, the Secretary of State may enforce sums payable under the Scheme.

-If a company is not a member of the VPAS, it is regulated by the parallel Statutory Scheme, currently set out in the Branded Health Service Medicines (Costs) Regulations 2018 (as amended).
+If a company is not a member of the VPAG, it is regulated by the parallel Statutory Scheme.
 The Statutory Scheme is applicable only to branded health service POMs.
-Since 1 April 2018, it has involved a payment scheme, calculated as a percentage of net sales, similar to the VPAS.
+Since 1 April 2018, it has involved a payment scheme, calculated as a percentage of net sales, similar to the previous VPAG.
 The maximum price that may be charged for a branded health service medicine within the Statutory Scheme is that directed by the Secretary of State.
-The DHSC has indicated that it will maintain broad commercial parity between the schemes; it is therefore likely that payment percentages under the Statutory Scheme will remain similar to those under the VPAS.
+The DHSC has indicated that it will maintain broad commercial parity between the schemes and is currently undertaking a consultation to introduces changes to the statutory scheme that reflect the new VPAG.

 Prices may also be limited as a result of competition, including through tenders.
 In primary care, the price of some medicinal products may be indirectly controlled by the reimbursement price, as set out in the Drug Tariff (a monthly publication specifying the amounts to be paid to contractors for providing relevant goods and services).
 These prices are calculated based on sales information provided by pharmacies, manufacturers and wholesalers.
 Where the Drug Tariff does not list a reimbursement price for a medicine, or where a product is prescribed by brand name, it will be reimbursed at the manufacturer's NHS list price.